Two Pavilions

 RIBA South East Award 2018

-The guest suite contains a bedroom, bathroom, and a small kitchen.
-It is conceived as a singular, square, oak-lined room given orientation by a single large window overlooking a beautiful man-made lake and small island.
+Myriad designed, created and installed the hermitage interior, which includes a bedroom, bathroom & a small kitchen.
+A bespoke round door for the tunnel was crafted, complete with round handle.
+The hermitage is conceived as a singular, square, oak-lined room given orientation by a single large window overlooking a beautiful man-made lake and small island.

-An oak jetty is suspended over the secluded lake for a tranquil, restful retreat.
+Myriad supplied and installed the oak flooring and oak jetty, which is suspended over the secluded lake for a tranquil, restful retreat.

-The journey from the existing house to the hermitage is like something from a spy movie, & only accessible via an impressive 3m diameter, 40m long, galvanised-steel under floor lit, underground tunnel.
+The journey from the existing house to the hermitage is like something from a spy movie, and only accessible via an impressive 3m diameter, 40m long, galvanised-steel under floor lit, underground tunnel.

-A new steel plate roof overhangs the existing footprint to create covered outside spaces to work.
+A new steel plate roof blends with the original brickwork to give a rustic look.
+The roof overhangs the existing footprint to create covered outside spaces to work.

 The four large windows are positioned to provide specific views and topographical levels of the surrounding farmland.